SoumyaMukhija/finesse/README.md

 A UI-UX improvement of finesse.us

+## How to run

+1. In finesse-app, go to cmd and run npm run
+2. Simultaneously in a different terminal, navigate to finesse-server and run yarn run

 ## Issues in the current mobile-app

 Currently, the products page of the finesse.us mobile app is difficult to navigate due to the counterintuitive design where the action buttons are placed far apart, the font-style is difficult to read.
 The product is not the highlight of the page due to the abundance of text and other elements on it.